officialbishowb/blog/content/posts/Why-Time-Blocking-is-Crucial.md

 #### ⮞ AI time blocking ⮜

 Nowadays AI is everywhere even when it comes to time blocking.
 Of course planning tasks for each day is tough - it requires some extra time to do this.
-Therefore there are tools like Reclaim.ai (which I personally use) or Motion, which can help you plan the task you enter **automatically**.
+Therefore there are tools like [reclaim.ai](https://reclaim.ai/r/s/DREHV) (which I personally use) or Motion, which can help you plan the task you enter **automatically**.
 You just enter the task, the time it will probably take and when you want to finish it then the AI takes over takes your current events in your calendar into account and then plan the given tasks automatically.
 This way you save a lot of time which can be used for other things.

 ## Why you should do it